zkxl/zkxl.github.io/_posts/2016-12-23-fully-connected-nn.md

 $$\frac {X - \mu}{\sigma}$$

-Batch normalization usually follows activation and make sure that the activation output is in a unit guassian distribution so that there will be enough "alive" ReLUs in each layer to deliver effective communications.
+Batch normalization usually follows affine transformation and make sure that the input of the following activation function is in a unit guassian distribution so that there will be enough "alive" ReLUs in each layer to deliver effective communications.

 ``` python